How well does your community board represent the district? Not very.

 Community boards are comprised of 50 non-salaried members apiece — half of which are nominated by City Council members, and the rest of which are selected through a general application process.
 Each member is then approved and appointed by the borough president.

 They weigh in on matters like land use proposals, street co-namings and traffic changes, among others.
 Though their recommendations are purely advisory, the boards can act as organizing forces in their neighborhoods.
-Community board opposition has, at times, proven effective in squashing development plans and rezonings, bike lane installations and liquor licences.
+Community board opposition has, at times, proven effective in squashing development plans and rezonings, bike lane installations and liquor licenses.

 Brooklyn has the largest community board system of any borough: 18 boards, with 900 potential positions.
 (Adams’ report also points to which boards have empty seats and upcoming vacancies.
 Many do not have all 50 seats filled.)